 The scientific study of consciousness is a young and thriving field, encompassing empirical and theoretical research of multiple disciplines.
-This conference aims to bring together all researchers whose scientific activity relates to the theoretical and mathematical foundations of this field and thereby promoting the study and creation of models of consciousness, formal approaches to the mind-matter relation and mathematically explicit theories in this realm.
+This conference aims to bring together researchers whose scientific activity relates to the theoretical and mathematical foundations of this field and to thereby promote the study and creation of models of consciousness and formal approaches to the mind-matter relation.

 The conference takes place from 9-12 September 2019 in the beautiful Mathematical Institute of the University of Oxford.
 It consists of a balanced mix between invited talks, talks by participants and discussion sessions:

 Participants are invited to apply to present their research in a talk of either 20 minutes or 40 minutes length.
 See our application page.

 Giacomo Mauro D’Ariano is professor of theoretical physics at the University of Pavia and a member of the Center for Photonic Communication and Computing at Northwestern University.
 His primary areas of research are quantum information theory and the foundational problems of modern physics.
 He has made pioneering contributions to the reconstruction of quantum theory in the framework of operational probabilistic theories.
 He will present a talk on the formalization of consciousness as information which is inherently private and non-classical, titled »Awareness: An Operational Theoretical Approach«.

 - Ian Durham